fwup-home/fwup/README.md

 flush caches.
 OSX is also slow to unmount disks, so keep in mind that performance can only be so fast on some systems.

+## How do I update /dev/mmcblock0boot0?

+The special eMMC boot partitions are updateable the same way as the main partition.
+When I create .fw files for manufacturing, I create two targets, a `complete` target that updates the main eMMC and a `bootloader` target that updates `mmcblock0boot0`.
+The manufacturing script runs `fwup` twice: once for the `complete` target and then again for the `bootloader` target.

+Also, the `/dev/mmcblock0boot0` device is also forced read-only by the kernel.
+To unlock it, run:

+    $ echo 0 > /sys/block/mmcblk0boot0/force_ro

 # Licenses

 This utility contains source code with various licenses.
 The bulk of the code is